pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 It's important to remember that tabulation hashing doesn't just reduce the dimensionality of its input, it also shuffles away correlation or clumping in the inputs.
-Twister tabulation hashing provably does so well enough for, e.g., [minwise hashing](https://arxiv.org/abs/1404.6724).
+Twisted tabulation hashing provably does so well enough for, e.g., [minwise hashing](https://arxiv.org/abs/1404.6724).

-Strong hash functions for fixed-size inputs are also important because they let us construct strong and fast hash functions modularly: we can use a fast but merely 2-independent (i.e., [universal](https://en.wikipedia.org/wiki/Universal_hashing)) hash function like [UMASH](https://github.com/backtrace-labs/umash) to reduce large input data to 64 or 128 bits with minimal chances of collision, and shuffle the result with a strong hash function like twisted tabulation hashing.
+Strong hash functions for fixed-size inputs are also important because they let us construct strong and fast hash functions modularly: we can use a fast but merely 2-independent (i.e., [universal](https://en.wikipedia.org/wiki/Universal_hashing)) hash function like [UMASH](https://github.com/backtrace-labs/umash) to reduce an input dataset to 64 or 128 bits with minimal chances of collision, and shuffle the result with a strong hash function like twisted tabulation hashing.